telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 * **FocusBrush:** Sets the value of the background Brush applied when the element is focused.
 * **ShadowDepth:** Enum property that indicates the depth of the shadow effect over the control.
 There are 5 values that can be selected.
 * **IsShadowDisabled:** The property is used to control the visibility of the shadow effect.
-* **CornerRadius:** Used to set the corner radius of commonly used basic controls that could need corner radius customizations but don't expose such property by default (e.g. Button, RepeatButton, ListBox, RadComboBox, etc.). **Example 11** shows how to set corner radius to a default Button element.
+* **CornerRadius:** Used to set the corner radius of commonly used basic controls that could need corner radius customizations but don't expose such property by default (e.g. Button, RepeatButton, ListBox, RadComboBox, etc.).

 **Example 8** shows a **RadToggleButton** control with modified brushes for its different states through the **MaterialAssist** class: